What Do You Actually Think About While Meditating?

 Meditation benefits when thoughts keep wandering

-Benefits can still happen when thoughts keep wandering because the training is repeated awareness and return.
-A distracted session can still include dozens of useful returns.
+Benefits can still come from a session with plenty of thoughts because the training is repeated awareness and return.
+A distracted practice can contain dozens of useful returns, the way a student learns by catching the same error more than once.

-A 2014 JAMA Internal Medicine meta-analysis of 47 randomized clinical trials found that mindfulness meditation programs produced moderate improvements in anxiety, depression, and pain compared with control conditions source.
-A 2013 JAMA Psychiatry study also found that an 8-week MBSR program helped adults with generalized anxiety disorder reduce anxiety scores more than stress-management education source, though that does not make meditation a stand-alone treatment.
+A 2014 JAMA Internal Medicine meta-analysis of 47 randomized clinical trials found that mindfulness meditation programs produced moderate improvements in anxiety, depression, and pain compared with control conditions JAMA study.
+A 2013 JAMA Psychiatry study also found that an 8-week MBSR program helped adults with generalized anxiety disorder reduce anxiety scores more than stress-management education JAMA study, though that does not make meditation a stand-alone treatment.

 The most evidence-backed approach is regular practice over time, paired with appropriate care when symptoms are serious or persistent.
 Therapists and mental-health guidelines commonly treat mindfulness as a support skill, not a replacement for diagnosis, therapy, medication, or crisis care.